career decision

 How to respond to a job advertisement

-There are two solid reasons that will make you, a smart candidate respond to a particular job ad, first, you have identified things of real value an employer is offering and not fallen for the gimmicks, and second, you are positive, you meet the job requirements.
+There are two solid reasons that will make you, a smart candidate respond to a particular job ad, first, you have identified things of real value an employer is offering and not fallen for the gimmicks, that is, attractive offers without real value, and second, you are positive, you meet the job requirements.

 Examples of job advertisement gimmicks!

-• Market-leading health plans - most treatments will still be on the NHS.
+7. Market-leading health plans - most treatments will still be on the NHS, highly unlikely dental cover is included!

 Now that you have read the example of gimmicks above, it is easier to pinpoint the real value a job is offering on any ad, as for job requirements, there are only two on every job advertisement namely essential and desirable.